varabyte/kobweb/README.md

 ## `CSSNumericValue` typealiases

-Kobweb introduces a handful of typealiases for unit values, basing them off of the `CSSNumericValue` class and extending the set defined by Compose HTML:
+Kobweb introduces a handful of typealiases for CSS unit values, basing them off of the `CSSNumericValue` class and extending the set defined by Compose HTML:

 ```kotlin